1995 San Diego tank rampage: Death

 Having no armament capable of penetrating the armor, and unsure whether Nelson was armed, police shot him.
 Two days after the incident, the Los Angeles Times reported that Nelson was shot in the right shoulder, and The New York Times said he was alive when pulled from the tank; 18 days after the event, People published that Nelson had been shot in the left shoulder, killing him immediately.
-Sharp Memorial later reported that Nelson died of "gunshot wounds", and the San Diego coroner's office said that Nelson "smelled of alcohol."
+Sharp Memorial later reported that Nelson died of "gunshot wounds" (without disclosing how many times he was shot), and the San Diego coroner's office said that Nelson "smelled of alcohol"—ultimately determining his blood alcohol content was double the legal limit for driving.

 Aftermath

-Nelson's friends criticized the shooting, saying police should have used tear gas or crisis negotiation; SDPD captain Tom Hall defended the decision, saying "[t]he bottom line was, we had to stop this guy."
+Nelson's friends criticized the shooting, saying police should have used tear gas or crisis negotiation.
+SDPD captain Tom Hall defended the decision, saying "[t]he bottom line was, we had to stop this guy."
+The district attorney of San Diego County later ruled the shooting was justified because, had he freed the tank, Nelson could have injured or killed people.